 Go on weekend trips every chance you can get.
 Explore the town you live in and all the other towns that are easily accessible for you.
 Join your host family on trips if they ask you to go with them.
 Hang out in coffee shops and libraries.
 Spend lots of time with the new friends you are making.
 A year might seem like a long time, but it will be over before you know it.
 Make sure to live your year to the fullest and experience as much of the country as possible – no regrets!

-Please make sure you realize that you will work up to 45 hours per week – that's more than most of us do in our home countries.
+Remember, you're there to work and not on vacation.
+Make sure you realize that you will work up to 45 hours per week – that's more than most of us do in our home countries.
 To me, watching the kids did not really feel like work, because I love spending time with children.
 But if you're not fully into this, 45 hours per week can feel like a very long time!

-8. Save a little bit of money each month for your travel month
+8. Save a little bit of money each month

 Now that we have all the important stuff out of the way, it's time to focus on the fun part - your travel month!
 If you put just a little bit of your weekly salary in your savings account, you will have a nice chunk of cash saved up by the end of your year.
 I believe you should take full advantage of your travel month and that will cost you quite a bit.
 Have you been dreaming of doing a road trip along the West Coast, visiting Alaska or Hawaii?
 It will be no problem after saving up all year round!
 You might like to view USA tours.

 And now it's up to you to make this the year of your life!